Belarus-source income includes (but is not limited to) the following:

 No special rules apply with regard to dividend income, except lower income tax rates.
 PIT rates of 6% and 0% are applicable if the profits were not distributed between the shareholders (the residents of Belarus) within the previous three or five calendars years, respectively.

-Interest income on bank deposits is subject to PIT if the following three conditions are met:
+Interest income on bank deposits (where a bank deposit agreement was concluded after 1 April 2016) is subject to PIT if one of the following conditions is met:

 - Term of actual allocation of monetary funds on the deposit is less than one year in Belarusian roubles and less than two years in a foreign currency.